dianalaptica/ic-project/README.md

 # ic-project
-A .NET + React web application by Diana Laptica and Robert Gherasim.
+A .NET + React native mobile application by Diana Laptica and Robert Gherasim.